 Figure 1.
 A depiction of MVE.
-A 3-step trajectory is simulated using an approximate model $\hat{p}$ from a state-action pair $(s_0, a_0)$ ; the simulated trajectory is used to construct multi-step TD targets; the TD-targets are combined using a weighted average; the actionvalue function $\hat{q}$ is updated toward the weighted average $U{avg}$ .
+A 3-step trajectory is simulated using an approximate model \hat{p} from a state-action pair (s_0, a_0) ; the simulated trajectory is used to construct multi-step TD targets; the TD-targets are combined using a weighted average; the action-value function \hat{q} is updated toward the weighted average U{ava} .

 2.3.
-Related Work
+Selective Planning with Ensembles

-The idea of using model uncertainty to inform planning has been studied before (Kurutach et al., 2018; Kalweit & Boedecker, 2017).
-A particularly relevant approach is stochastic ensemble value expansion (STEVE) (Buckman et al., 2018).
+Selective planning requires that the agent possess a mechanism for deciding when to use the model.
+While ensembling is not the only existing approach (e.g. Xiao et al.) to designing this mechanism, it is the most prominent (Kurutach et al., 2018; Kalweit & Boedecker, 2017).
+A particularly relevant selective planning method that uses ensembling is stochastic ensemble value expansion (STEVE) (Buckman et al., 2018).
 STEVE estimates parameter uncertainty by augmenting model-based value expansion (MVE) (Feinberg et al., 2018), an extension of DQN (Mnih et al., 2015) in which model-simulated experience is used to evaluate the greedy policy, as is shown in Figure 1.
 STEVE uses the degree of agreement among an ensemble of neural networks to approximate the trustworthiness of the model for a particular rollout length.
 Rollout lengths with low variance are given more weight in the update and rollout lengths with high variance are given less.